 The Isotope Program fills critical needs for 3He in the United States.
 An earlier shortage has been mitigated.

-Demand for 3He gas was outpacing government supply in 2008.
+Demand as high as 70,000 liters per year was outpacing government supply in 2008.
 The increased demand was due to a substantial expansion in 3He use for neutron detectors in national security applications following the 2001 attacks.
 Increased demand was aggravated by an unexpected reduction of Russian exports to the marketplace.
 The Isotope Program leads the 3He Inter-Agency Group (IAG), a working group representing fourteen Federal agencies, including the Department of Energy, National Nuclear Security Administration, Department of Homeland Security, Department of Defense, and National Institutes of Health.
 This group addresses annual supply and demand projections, alternative technologies, priorities for federal 3He utilization, and allocating existing supply.
-As a result of close interagency coordination, new efficiencies, and deploying alternative technologies, projected demand for 3He is now below 10,000 liters per year, as opposed to earlier demand projections exceeding 70,000 liters annually.
-DOE estimates current inventory and continued production will result in meeting domestic demand for decades to come.
+As a result of mitigation measures established by the IAG, including new efficiencies and deploying alternative technologies, projected demand for 3He is now below 10,000 liters per year.
+DOE and the IAG agree these mitigation measures will stay in place to assure federal 3He needs continue to be met for decades to come.
+Federal programs taking action to transition to available alternative technologies should continue on that course.

 For more information and questions, please contact Mr. Joel Grimm, Program Manager, Stable Isotopes and Accountable Material, Office of Nuclear Physics, Office of Science, at 301-903-2525, or email to Joel.Grimm@science.doe.gov.